neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 ## Export data from a table to a CSV file using the \\copy command

-If you have access to a remote PostgreSQL database server, but you don’t have sufficient privileges to write to a file on it, you can use the PostgreSQL built\-in command `\copy`.
+If you have access to a remote PostgreSQL database server, but you don't have sufficient privileges to write to a file on it, you can use the PostgreSQL built\-in command `\copy`.

 The `\copy` command runs the `COPY` statement behind the scenes.
 However, instead of the server writing the CSV file, psql writes the CSV file and transfers data from the server to your local file system.